 - You are using medicinal marijuana.
 States like Florida have allowed the use of marijuana for medical purposes.
 If you have the proper prescriptions, you can use this as a defense.

 - Your employer provided or consented to the use of drugs and alcohol.
 If your boss gave you the alcohol or was part of the drinking session, they can’t use intoxication as an excuse to deny your benefits.

-Some of the above can be hard to prove.
+You see, proving that drug and alcohol intoxication had nothing to do with your injury can be hard.
 Not to mention that it can be terribly confusing for someone not familiar with the law.
-This is why you need a workers’ compensation lawyer.
+This is why you need an experienced workers’ compensation lawyer like Victor Malca.
 Your employer and insurance provider will try really hard to prove that your injury is caused by intoxication or drug abuse.
-An experienced workers comp attorney can help you prove otherwise and get the benefits you rightfully deserve.
+An experienced workers’ compensation lawyer can help you prove otherwise and get the benefits you rightfully deserve.

 About The Author